DCAN-Labs/LORIS_files/api_scripts/README.md

 Used to handle data that the parent fills out about the child's siblings.
 As these are all repeat records in REDCap, a special method is needed to find the data a home in LORIS.
 - Right now this script has to be run after running run.py but may be integrated in the future.

-## loris_class.py

-Depricated. (almost) Everything that this does is done by redcap_to_loris.py.
-This is messier and less scalable.
-- Only use this for the instrument generation methods as these have not been implemented in the new class.

 ## LORIS_php_instrument_template.html.jinja2

 This file was originally written by a former E-Lab data manager and adapted for use here.